 - The main quota is based on command runs, that is, the number of times your commands run on your behalf in a given month.

 - Every press of a button, triggering of a rule, or scheduled command execution counts as a command run.

-- Each paid user has a personal quota, which applies to boards outside their Gold subscription, Business Class team or Enterprise organization.
+- Each paid user has a personal quota, which applies to boards outside their Business Class team or Enterprise organization.